Service & Amendment of Claim Forms - Avoiding Problems & Pitfalls

 Service of a Claim Form

-- The two-fold purpose of the service of a claim form
+- The two-fold purpose behind the service of a claim form

 Amending a Claim Form

-- Why was a ‘very late’ application to amend allowed in Salt Ship Design AS v Prysmian Powerlink SRL, with an impact on and at trial?
+- Why a ‘very late’ application to amend with material trial impact was allowed in Salt Ship Design AS v Prysmian Powerlink SRL

-- But a ‘late’ one was not in KMG International Limited NV v Chen - disruption to trial preparation and no good explanation
+- But a ‘late’ one was not in KMG International Limited NV v Chen - because of its disruptive effect

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.